Moussa-Hasan/Moussa-Hasan/README.md

 Developer and founder.
-Building Gymlb - an all-in-one platform for martial arts clubs and events managment.
+Building Gymlb, an all-in-one platform for martial arts clubs and events managment.